CrashCortez/vitadock-vlc/README.md

 - Raspberry PI (tested only on pi 3 b+, all pi 3 and all pi 2 version will work, others like zero (testing) etc won't because the gpu isn’t powerful enough)

-- 5v 2.5a amp power supply (best would be 3 amp charger if you have it)
+- 5v 2a amp power supply minimum (The best option would be to use a 3 amp charger if you have it)

 - Micro sd MIN 16GB for Raspberry PI (I used a 16gb Scandisk Ultra, but xCorra recommends using a slower sd card as faster ones tend to fail a lot, tested about 9 sd cards, 2 fastest ones got corrupted, also 1 sandisk card got corrupted so he does not recommend them.
 I did not have this problem over 5 differt cards)